https://www.deakin.edu.au/__data/assets/image/0006/553317/35576_Deakin-SEBE-Burwood-Sustainability_Finals_SimonShiff_0-8-1.jpg

 You will have the opportunity to steer your studies towards your interests and career aspirations by choosing elective units in areas such as coastal and marine management, pollution, waste, climate change, wildlife conservation, sustainable city planning, ecotourism and environmental health.

-Through the professional practice unit, you will undertake professional work experience at a relevant host organisation.
-You will be able to apply your technical expertise to real-world problems, develop valuable professional networks and skills in leadership, critical thinking and communication – ensuring you graduate job ready.
+Throughout the professional practice unit, you will undertake professional work experience at a relevant host organisation.
+You will be able to apply your technical expertise to real-world problems, develop valuable professional networks, and acquire skills in leadership, critical thinking and communication – ensuring you graduate job ready.

 *2022 ShanghaiRankings Global Ranking of Academic Subjects